PostHog/posthog.com/contents/blog/new-pricing.md

 | **100-250**        | $0.0000150 / event       | $0.0000187 / event                | -20%           |
 | **∞**              | $0.0000090 / event       | $0.0000100 / event                | -10%           |

-> **Important:** Base events + person profiles combined cost the same as our previous per event pricing.
+> **Remember:** Base events and person profiles combined cost the same as our previous per event pricing.

 ## When should I use the new processing option?